 The Foreign Direct Investment Unit was established by the Ministry of Economy.
 The UAE FDI Unit is responsible for proposing FDI strategies in the UAE by determining its priorities and setting up associated programs under the UAE Cabinet’s approval.

-Furthermore, the unit will also be responsible for launching a comprehensive database for UAE investments which includes existing FDI projects data.
-They will also review and update information on a periodical basis.
+Furthermore, the unit is also responsible for launching a comprehensive database for UAE investments which includes existing FDI projects data.
+They also review and update information on a periodical basis.

-Additionally, the authorities shall provide data on approved investment projects to the FDI Unit.
-The FDI Unit will also be responsible for creating an attractive FDI environment,, facilitate the registering and licensing of foreign direct investment projects, as well as monitoring and evaluating their performance.
+The FDI Unit is also responsible for creating an attractive FDI environment, facilitating the registration and licensing of Foreign Direct Investment projects, as well as monitoring and evaluating their performance.

 Mohamed Juma Al Musharrkh, Sharjah FDI Office’s CEO, noted that the decree aligns with the developments that impact economic growth.